Friday’s ‘Bold And The Beautiful’ Spoilers: Wyatt & Flo Play With Fire

 Quinn Fuller Forrester (Rena Sofer) is delighted that Flo is in town.
-She always thought that Wyatt and Flo would have tied the knot if she and her son had not fled Las Vegas so many years ago.
-It seems as if Wyatt’s mother is still holding onto the dream that Flo will one day become her daughter-in-law.
+She always thought that Wyatt and Flo would have tied the knot if she and her son had not fled to Las Vegas so many years ago.
+It seems as if Wyatt’s mother is still holding on to the dream that Flo will one day become her daughter-in-law.

 When she heard that Flo still did not know who her father was, she urged Wyatt to help Flo find the truth.
 Wyatt then encouraged Flo to call her mother and ask her some hard questions.
 But Shauna Fulton (Denise Richards) would not budge.
-According to The Inquisitr, she said that Flo did not need him when she was little, and she did not need him now.
+According to The Inquisitr, she said that Flo did not need him when she was little and she did not need him now.
 She also cautioned her daughter and said, “Flo, you need to trust me.
 There is no place in your life for that man.”

 It’s official – @DENISE_RICHARDS is in the #BoldandBeautiful family! ????
 Don’t miss her debut in today’s all-new episode. pic.twitter.com/ZQBpxuE2Fn